VnVBootcamp/from_zero_to_hero_vnv_bootcamp/README.md

 # From Zero to Hero VnV Bootcamp
 VnV Bootcamp for ITJuana pre-work, documentation and other tools

+Code created during bootcamp will be uploaded here so you can download

 Previous to Bootcamp come ready with the following basic concepts:
 Bootcamp basic concepts